Section 4: The Arikara War

 Document 4.
 Lewis and Clark Journals at Fort Mandan

-As Meriwether Lewis and William Clark were preparing to continue their journey up the Missouri River in the spring of 1805, they encountered a group of Arikaras.
-The chief told Lewis and Clark that his tribe was thinking of re-locating to a village near the Mandans and Arikaras.
-He also brought a letter from the trader Tabeau who indicated that some Arikara chiefs (including Ankedoucharo) wanted to travel to Washington, D.C. to meet President Jefferson.
+Arikaras told Lewis and Clark that the tribe was thinking of re-locating near the Mandans and Arikaras.
+They had a letter from the trader Tabeau who indicated that some Arikara chiefs (including Ankedoucharo) wanted to travel to Washington, D.C. to meet President Jefferson.
 Lewis and Clark made arrangements for this journey before they went on.
 More than one year later as they returned to St. Louis, Lewis and Clark met Joseph Gravelines, the interpreter, on the Missouri River.
-Gravelines was taking the bad news about the death of Ankedoucharo to the Arikara village.
+Gravelines was bringing news about the death of Ankedoucharo to the Arikara village.

 7th of April Satturday 1805